 Legally binding are the admission requirements described in the regulations "Ordnung über die Zugangsvoraussetzungen und über die Zulassung" (see Regulations).

-Aptitude test (test password: application): To support the work of our application committee, we kindly ask all international applicants to perform our aptitude test (test password: application) before starting the application process.
+Aptitude test: To support the work of our application committee, we kindly ask all international applicants to perform our aptitude test before starting the application process.
 The test takes 90 minutes and covers a wide range of topics in computer science.
 The test will give you an indication of whether to apply to the program and your chances to successfully complete it.
 You will be asked in the application form to enter a unique token generated upon completion of the test.
+The test can be found on our application portal form, see link below.

 The programme aims to convey extensive knowledge in the subject of computer science in theory and practice as well as with reference to an application subject.
 This comprises methods to solve application problems and their realization in an appropriate computer form.